-After his study Communication Science, Gert-Jan made a choice for long and winding paths to unknown destinations, instead of a fixed career path.
-It brought him to China in the pre internet era (1991), he lived and worked in Uganda (Africa) and Spain, where he discovered the Camino.
-He traveled with groups in China, Nepal, India and Pakistan and fell in love with the Canadian wilderness during a wilderness guide course.
-His life journey learned him to listen to his intuition, being flexible, making contact on deeper levels, dealing with setbacks, keeping things simple, not giving up and living with passion.
+After my study of Communication Science, I made a choice for long and winding paths to unknown destinations, instead of a fixed career path.
+It brought me to China in the pre internet era (1991), I lived and worked in Uganda (Africa) and Spain, where I discovered the Camino.
+I travelled with groups in China, Nepal, India and Pakistan and fell in love with the Canadian wilderness during a wilderness guide course.
+On my life journey I have learned to listen to my intuition, being flexible, making contact on deeper levels, dealing with setbacks, keeping things simple, not giving up and living with passion.

 Ensõ refers to the beginning and end of all things, the circle of life and the connectedness of existence.
 It can symbolize emptiness or fullness, presence or absence.
 All things might be contained within, or, conversely, excluded by its boundaries.